zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/dls-bulk-label/dls-bulk-label.md

 ## **Task 2:** Upload the Images From Your Local Machine Into Your Bucket
 Note: These instructions are Mac OS compatible
 1. On your local machine, execute the following commands to set environment variables for the name of your bucket and the OCID of the compartment where your bucket exists.
-Be sure to replace the information in "<>" with your own.
+Be sure to replace the information in "<>" with your own values.
     ```
     <copy>export DL_BucketName="<your bucket name>"</copy>
     ```